sirajadam/golang/README.md

 # Why ?

-In my opinion, the best way to learn a programming language is to solve a problem and then compare your solution to alternative solutions that most of the time, atleast in the beginning, are better.
-Even though go is one of the fastest growing language today I noticed that the alternatives were very scarce even among popular sites like LeetCode and HackerRank.
-Therefore, I thought it would be a good idea to share my solutions here in GitHub .
+In my opinion, the best way to learn a programming language is to solve problems and afterward find alternative solutions to compare.
+Even though the Go programming language is one of the fastest-growing languages today, I noticed that these alternative solutions were limited in quantity, even among popular sites like LeetCode and HackerRank.
+For this reason, I thought it would be a good idea for me to share my solutions as one of these alternatives with other aspiring go developers.
+Hopefully, you find this helpful.